Manmit124/social-ai-agents/docs/LINKEDIN_CONTENT_CALENDAR.md

 That's RAG in action.

-Building this live at @Mataru.
+Building this live at @Mataroo.

 Have you implemented RAG?
 What's your approach?
 ```